Unmatched versatility

 Derived from the Airbus H145 family of helicopters, the UH-72 Lakota is a highly versatile and reconfigurable aircraft that can be tailored for a range of operations across a variety of conditions and environments.

-The aircraft is manufactured in the US, with two variants currently performed by the U.S. Army and U.S. Navy: the UH-72A and UH-72B.
+The aircraft is manufactured in the US, with two variants currently performing missions for the U.S. Army and U.S. Navy: the UH-72A and UH-72B.

-The UH-72 Lakota’s missions are as varied as its operating locations, and include training, light attack, search and rescue, reconnaissance, MEDEVAC, disaster response, homeland defense, drug interdiction, command and control and VIP transport.
+The UH-72 Lakota’s missions are as varied as its operating locations, and include training, search and rescue, reconnaissance, MEDEVAC, disaster response, firefighting, homeland defense, drug interdiction, command and control and VIP transport.

-The UH-72 Lakota supports U.S. Army and U.S. Army National Guard units across 49 U.S. states and territories.
-The aircraft has recently surpassed 1.5 million flight hours across its Army, National Guard and U.S. Navy fleets.
+The UH-72 Lakota represents the third largest fleet in the U.S. Army and supports the Army and Army National Guard units across 49 U.S. states and territories.
+The aircraft recently surpassed 1.6 million flight hours across its Army, National Guard and U.S. Navy fleets.

 Ready on arrival

-Incorporation of COTS technologies, combined with the UH-72's operational ability, result in an aircraft that is exceptionally simple and affordable to operate and maintain.
+Incorporation of COTS technologies, combined with the UH-72's operational ability, result in an aircraft that is reliable, flexible and affordable to operate and maintain.

 UH-72A